 Jogja is famous for classical Javanese fine arts and culture including dance, batik textiles drama, literature, music, poetry, silver crafts, wood and stone carving, visual arts, and wayang (shadow) puppetry.
 More recently it has even become famous for its ubiquitous and colorful street art.

 All this, together with its famous monumental structures like the ancient Borobudur and Prambanan temple complexes, have made it Indonesia’s second most visited city, exceeded only by Bali.

-We head out at 8.45am to explore interesting places within this special City.
+We head out around 9am to explore interesting places within this special City.
 Be prepared to be amazed!